Barranquilla Atlantico, Colombia Travel Guide

 Barranquilla embarked on modernizing its public transport system, with TransMetro serving as its backbone.
 The network includes TransMetro (Bus Rapid Transit), traditional urban buses (Busetas), and shared taxis (Colectivos).

-TransMetro operates large, air-conditioned buses on dedicated lanes, resembling a surface metro system.
+TransMetro operates large, air-conditioned buses on dedicated lanes, resembling a surface underground railway.
 It has a structured and relatively fast way to cover longer distances.
 Traditional urban buses are smaller, often older, and may not have air conditioning.
 They navigate a less structured network, reaching smaller streets TransMetro does not serve.
 Pool taxis pick up multiple passengers along fixed routes at low fares, requiring local knowledge for best use.

 TransMetro could get crowded during morning and late afternoon commutes.